Go Back

 • Stir in the vanilla and milk.
 Sift in the flour and baking powder, and mix until you have a smooth batter.

 • Evenly separate the batter into 3 bowls.
 Leave one bowl plain, and add a small amount of yellow and pink food colouring to the others.
-Mix until well combined - don’t go too dark with food colouring as the colour will intensify as it bakes.
+Mix until well combined - don't go too dark with food colouring, as the colour will intensify as it bakes.

 • For even sponges, you can weigh the batter evenly between the bowls.

 • Spoon and spread the batter into the individual sections of your prepared cake tin.
-Bake in your pre-heated oven for 20-25 minutes, until risen and golden in colour, and a skewer inserted comes out clean.
-Remove from the oven and leave in the tin until cool enough to touch, then remove the cakes from the tin (using the greaseproof liner to help) and place on a wire rack to cool completely.
+Bake in your preheated oven for 20-25 minutes, until risen and golden in colour, and a skewer inserted comes out clean.
+Remove from the oven and leave in the tin until cool enough to touch, then remove the cakes from the tin (using the greaseproof liner to help) and place on a wire cooling rack to cool completely.

 • Once completely cool, prepare your buttercream.